LassoSoft/LassoGuide/lasso_guide_source/operations/regular-expressions.rst

 .. member:: regExp->appendTail()

    The final step in an interactive find/replace operation.
-This tag appends the final unmatched run from the input string onto the output string.
+This method appends the final unmatched run from the input string into the output string.

 .. member:: regExp->reset(-input= ?, -find= ?, -replace= ?, -ignoreCase= ?)